Not All Invariants Are Equal: Curating Training Data to Accelerate Program Verification with SLMs: Related Work

 \section{Related Work}

 \textbf{Traditional Invariant Synthesis.} Invariant synthesis has been extensively studied through various formalisms.
-Abstract Interpretation methods~\cite{cousot1977abstract} gave rise to various for techniques for discovering specific classes of invariants, such as affine relationships~\cite{karr1976affine} and linear restraints~\cite{cousot1978automatic} among variables.
-Model Checking techniques~\cite{clarke2018introduction} and Predicate Abstraction~\cite{flanagan2002predicate, lahiri2007predicate} were also used to infer invariants, by refining abstract states based on a set of predicates.
-Craig Interpolation~\cite{mcmillan2003interpolation} is also widely used to generate loop invariants from proofs of unsatisfiability in bounded model checking traces.
-Tools like UAutomizer~\cite{heizmann2013ultimate} and Eldarica~\cite{hojjat2018eldarica} build on these approaches.

-Another approach is to cast invariant generation as a constraint-satisfaction problem, and apply off-the-shelf solvers~\cite{colon2003linear, gupta2009invgen, Fedyukovich2018AcceleratingSI}.
-Finally, dynamic analysis tools like Daikon~\cite{ernst2007daikon} infer likely invariants by observing program execution traces.
-While efficient, dynamic methods are unsound, as they can only guarantee correctness for the observed executions.
+Abstract Interpretation~\citep{cousot1977abstract} gave rise to techniques for discovering specific classes of invariants, such as affine relationships~\citep{karr1976affine} and linear restraints~\citep{cousot1978automatic} among variables.
+Model Checking~\citep{clarke2018introduction} and Predicate Abstraction~\citep{flanagan2002predicate, lahiri2007predicate} infer invariants by refining abstract states based on a set of predicates, while Craig Interpolation~\citep{mcmillan2003interpolation} generates loop invariants from proofs of unsatisfiability in bounded model checking traces.
+Tools like UAutomizer~\citep{heizmann2013ultimate} and Eldarica~\citep{hojjat2018eldarica} build on these approaches.
+A separate line of work casts invariant generation as a constraint-satisfaction problem solved with off-the-shelf solvers~\citep{colon2003linear,gupta2009invgen, fedyukovich2018accelerating}.
+Finally, dynamic analysis tools like Daikon~\citep{ernst2007daikon} infer likely invariants by observing program execution traces; while efficient, dynamic methods are unsound, as they can only guarantee correctness for the observed executions.